CollaboratorYassine El Aouni

 ContractorEntreprise Zerkdi & Fils

-From the architect.
+Text description provided by the architects.
 Secular town with a strong cultural identity, Taroudant's architectural style, full of history, is an expression of the deep Moroccan South.

 The Polydisciplinar Faculty of Taroudant is an attempt to reinterpret that heritage through a building that carries a vision for the future.
 This project therefore draws its inspiration from the land and its manifestations to the senses.
 This reading tries to avoid the pitfalls of many cliches by keeping from the context only its essence.
 From the South we retrieve the massiveness, the strength, the clair-obscur and a poetic austerity ...